Hiromi Kawakami

-Hiromi Kawakami (川上 弘美, Kawakami Hiromi) is a Japanese writer known for her off-beat fiction, poetry, and literary criticism.
+Hiromi Kawakami (川上 弘美, Kawakami Hiromi) is a Japanese writer, known for her off-beat fiction, poetry, and literary criticism.
 She has won numerous Japanese literary awards, including the Akutagawa Prize, the Tanizaki Prize, the Yomiuri Prize, and the Izumi Kyōka Prize for Literature.
-Her work has been adapted for film, and has been translated into more than 15 languages.
+Her work has been adapted for film and has been translated into more than 15 languages.

 Early life and education

-Kawakami was born in Tokyo in 1958 and grew up in the Takaido neighborhood of Suginami City.
+Kawakami was born in 1958 in Tokyo.
+She grew up in the Takaido neighborhood of Suginami City in Tokyo Prefecture, Kanto Region.
 She graduated from Ochanomizu Women's College in 1980.

 Career

 After graduating from college Kawakami began writing and editing for NW-SF, a Japanese science fiction magazine.
 Her first short story, "Sho-shimoku" ("Diptera"), appeared in NW-SF in 1980.

 She also taught science in a middle school and high school, but became a housewife when her husband had to relocate for work.

 In 1994, at the age of 36, Kawakami debuted as a writer of literary fiction with a collection of short stories entitled Kamisama (God).
 In 1996 Hebi wo fumi (Tread on a Snake) won the Akutagawa Prize, one of Japan's most prestigious literary awards.
 It was later translated into English under the title Record of a Night Too Brief.
 She received the Tanizaki Prize in 2001 for her novel Sensei no kaban (The Briefcase or Strange Weather in Tokyo), a love story about a friendship and romance between a woman in her thirties and her former teacher, a man in his seventies.
 After the Fukushima Daiichi nuclear disaster, Kawakami rewrote her debut short story "Kamisama" ("God"), keeping the original plot but incorporating the events of Fukushima into the story.

 In 2014 the film Nishino Yukihiko no Koi to Bōken, based on Kawakami's 2003 novel of the same name and starring Yutaka Takenouchi and Machiko Ono, was released nationwide in Japan.
 That same year Kawakami's novel (水声, Suisei) was published by Bungeishunjū.
 Suisei won the 66th Yomiuri Prize in 2015, with selection committee member Yōko Ogawa praising the book for expanding the horizon of literature.
 In 2016 Kawakami's book (大きな鳥にさらわれないよう, Ōkina tori ni sarawarenai yō), a collection of 14 short stories published by Kodansha, won the 44th Izumi Kyōka Prize for Literature.
 In 2025, Under the Eye of the Big Bird, Asa Yoneda's English translation of this collection, was shortlisted for the International Booker Prize.